 At the moment, there is no formal data that suggests contracting the coronavirus leads to hearing loss or tinnitus.
 However, many studies have demonstrated that tinnitus is exacerbated by factors such as stress, lack of sleep, and unhealthy diet.
 Heavy alcohol consumption or large quantities of caffeine are also thought to negatively impact tinnitus.
 Additional daily worries with managing the family, job security, and interpersonal relationships have increased stress and negative feelings.
 Not to mention anxieties about contracting the virus or spreading it to someone you care about.
 Throughout the pandemic, it’s safe to say many people have found themselves relating to at least one or several of these factors mentioned.

 Many people find coping with tinnitus to be very challenging.
-There are products sold on the internet that make claims to “get rid of tinnitus”, but many of these supplements are not evidence based or clinically proven to work.
+There are products sold on the internet that make claims to “get rid of tinnitus”, but many of these supplements are not evidence-based or clinically proven to work.
+Then there are also some people relying on cannabis-related products like the ones available at MelaMed Premium CBD, for example.
+These are, however, limited to countries that have legalized its usage or for people whose doctors have recommended them to use it.
 In fact, some of the most important strategies to help manage tinnitus come from retraining your brain and learning to manage stress…which is certainly easier said than done!

 LESS STRESS, PLEASE!